Omcci/NotionSync/README.md

 ## Overview
-NotionSync is a Python script specifically designed for developers who wish to automatically synchronize their GitHub commit data with a Notion database.
+NotionSync is a Python/Javascript script specifically designed for developers who wish to automatically synchronize their GitHub commit data with a Notion database.
 Currently, the script focuses on iterating through a specific repository within a specified organization on GitHub.
 It populates a Notion database with details of the user's commits.